test_functions¶

 review¶

-passthrough functions return their input
+identity functions return their input

-singleton functions always return the same thing
+constant functions always return the same thing

-Would you like to test singleton functions?
+Would you like to test functions with positional and keyword arguments?